Space, Geography, Interior Design – and everything in between

 For some it will be harder than others to raise their standard of living and to realise their dreams for a better life.

-Dollar Street is the perfect example of how and where academic disciplines can overlap in a sweet spot, communicated in a way that will resonate with everyone.
+Dollar Street is the perfect example of how and the interests of many academic disciplines can overlap in a sweet spot, communicated in a way that will resonate with everyone.

-But it also reminds us that design is simply how we live… in the context of the decisions made for us – and by us – and everything in between.
+It reminds us that design is simply how we live… in the bigger context of decisions made for us – and by us.

 All photos taken from stories in Anyone At Home